radiojhero/canvas-equalizer/CONTRIBUTING.md

     participate on it.
 -   When reporting a bug, be sure to provide a reduced test case.
 -   Be respectful!
--   Check `contributing.json` for details on how issues should be formatted.

 [1]: https://github.com/radiojhero/canvas-equalizer/issues